Man, 19, charged with rape, murder of two Long Island women

 The bodies of the women were found in a shallow grave days after relatives reported them missing.

-The women were last seen at their Salt Pound on February 25.
+The women were last seen at their Salt Pond home on February 25.

 Their bodies were found in the Bamboo Bay area.